Hull City A.F.C.: 2014: Resistance and rejection

 Some brand and marketing experts came out in support of the name change.
 Simon Chadwick, professor of Sport Business Strategy and Marketing at the Coventry University Business School, cautiously opined that the objective of opening up lucrative new markets for shirt sales, merchandise and broadcast deals shows commercial vision and could bring benefits.
 David Stern, commissioner of the National Basketball Association in the United States, warned: "I would say a wise owner [of a sports club] would view his ownership as something of a public trust, in addition to the profit motive, and you really do want to allow the fans a little bit more input than I think is being allowed, with respect to Hull."

-On 17 March 2014, the FA membership committee advised that the re application be rejected at the FA Council meeting on 9 April.
+On 17 March 2014, the FA membership committee advised that the reapplication be rejected at the FA Council meeting on 9 April.
 In response, the club published a statement saying the FA was "prejudiced", and criticised the committee's consultation with the City Till We Die opposition group.
 The following week, the club opened a ballot of season ticket holders over the name change.
 Opponents of the name change criticised as "loaded" the questions, which asked respondents to choose between "Yes to Hull Tigers with the Allam family continuing to lead the club", "No to Hull Tigers" and "I am not too concerned and will continue to support the club either way", on the grounds that voters were not given the option to reject the name while keeping the Allam family as owners.
 Of 15,033 season ticket holders, 5,874 voted in all, with 2,565 voting in favour of the change and 2,517 against, while 792 chose the "not too concerned" option.

 On 9 April 2014, the FA Council announced its decision, carried by a 63.5% vote of its members, to reject the club's application for a name change.
 The club's owner, Assam Allem, responded by stating it would appeal the decision.
 However, since there was no appeal process with the FA and its council, the decision was final.
 On 11 September 2014, Allam mentioned that an appeal against the FA's ruling was being sent to the Court of Arbitration for Sport.
 He also held a news conference confirming the club had been put up for sale due to the English FA's decision on 9 April 2014.

 In October 2014, interviewed by the BBC, Allam confirmed that he would "not invest a penny more in the club" unless he is allowed to change the club's name to Hull Tigers.
 In the same interview, Allam said, "I have never been a football fan.
 I am still not a football fan.
 I am a community fan."